rrovetto/Orbital-Space-Ontology-Project/README.md

 * [GitPage](https://rrovetto.github.io/Orbital-Space-Ontology-Project/)

 ## Status
+* Independently pursued by author since inception in 2011.
+As a personal project that is presently unfunded, formal support is desired and needed to develop the models.
+* See the [CONTRIBUTING page](https://github.com/rrovetto/Orbital-Space-Ontology-Project/blob/master/CONTRIBUTING.md) for details about the needs of the project, as well as the Suppport section below.
 * In-progress, subject-to-revision.
-Independently pursued by author since inception in 2011.
-As a personal project that is presently unfunded, formal support is desired and needed.
-* See the [CONTRIBUTING page](https://github.com/rrovetto/Orbital-Space-Ontology-Project/blob/master/CONTRIBUTING.md) for details about the needs of the project, as well as the Suppport section below.

 ## About